Canoa Quebrada

 Canoa Quebrada (meaning broken canoe in Portuguese), known as the pearl of the east coast of Ceará, Brazil, is an international tourist beach resort 164 km from Fortaleza, in the municipality of Aracati.

 This small fishing village, among dunes and cliffs, has good views and is becoming popular with tourists.
 The main street of Canoa, where most accommodation, restaurants and shops are concentrated, is popularly known as Broadway, although its real name is "Rua Dragão do Mar" in honor of Francisco José do Nascimento, a hero of the abolitionist movement in Ceará, who in 1881 refused to transport slaves to be sold further south in the country.

 The Tourism Authority of Ceará rates Canoa Quebrada as the most important tourist attraction of the state, after Fortaleza.

 Tourist activities include outdoor activities such as excursions in dune buggies, horse riding, sailing in a 'jangada' boat, mountain biking, sandboarding, kitesurfing and windsurfing*.

+The beach, dunes and cliffs are protected by the Canoa Quebrada Environmental Protection Area, a municipal conservation unit established on 20 March 1998.
+The protected area was created to regulate occupation and land use along Aracati's coastal ecosystems, while the municipal government monitors the cliffs for erosion and irregular construction.

 The location is served by Canoa Quebrada Dragão do Mar Regional Airport, located near Aracati.